Lieferspezifikation 5-Draht ULTRA

-The information in this document applies to all ULTRA touch screens which use analog resistive touch screen technology applicable to finger, stylus, or gloved hand input.
+The information in this document applies not to all ULTRA touch screens which use analog resistive touch screen technology applicable to finger, stylus, or gloved hand input.
+This specification represents the the technological possibilities we are offering.
+Please consult our sales team for a professional consultation if you need a product that goes to the extremes.

 ULTRA 4, 5 and 8 wire sensors have a conductive glass lower layer, a conductive polyester (PET) middle layer, and a thin laminated glass top layer.
 ULTRA touch screens can come in both standard and custom sizes, whichever best fits your requirements.
 Refer to the ULTRA Technical Specifications guide for more detailed information.